 - SHIMCA Lotus Blossom Cafe – one of Inverness’s best kept secrets to eat chinese food (until I wrote about it and let the cat out of the bag)

-- MacGregors Bar – Good Highland food, drink and live music, and a beer garden!
+- MacGregors Bar – Excellent Highland food, drink and live music, and a beer garden!
 Dog friendly too.

-- Thai Dining – a family run Thai restaurant, one of our favourites for a bit of spicy dining.
+- Thai Dining – a family run restaurant, one of our favourites for a bit of authentic Thai dining.